 - What are the principal features of a good automation tool?

 - What different approaches can you use for designing an automation solution?

 - Which are the main tools for software automation testing?

 - How do you measure the success of automation testing?

 - Can automation testing fully replace manual testing?

-- How do you plan automation testing of a web application?
+- How do you plan the automation testing of a web application?

-- What are the Pros and Cons of doing automating testing at UI layer?
+- What are the Pros and Cons of doing automated testing at the UI layer?

 - Why would you want to automate a test?

 - What is the recommended test automation strategy?